oneapi-src/SYCLomatic/docs/get_started/index.rst

 #. .. include:: /_include_files/env_setup_gsg.rst

 #.
 Optional: If your program targets GPUs, install the appropriate GPU drivers or
-   plug-ins, so you can compile your program to run on Intel, AMD*, or NVIDIA* GPUs.
+   plug-ins to compile your program to run on Intel, AMD*, or NVIDIA* GPUs.

    - To use an Intel GPU, `install the latest Intel GPU drivers <https://dgpu-docs.intel.com/installation-guides/index.html>`_.
    - To use an AMD GPU, `install the oneAPI for AMD GPUs plugin <https://developer.codeplay.com/products/oneapi/amd/guides/>`_.